hamadmarri/cacule-cpu-scheduler/README.md

 * Each CPU has its own runqueue.
 * NORMAL runqueue is a linked list of sched_entities (instead of RB-Tree).
 * RT and other runqueues are just the same as the CFS's.
-* A task gets preempted in every tick if any task has higher HRRN.
-If the clock ticks in 250HZ (i.e. `CONFIG_HZ_250=y`) then a task runs for 4 milliseconds and then got preempted if there are other tasks in the runqueue and if any task has higher HRRN.
+* A task gets preempted when any task in the runqueue has a higher HRRN.
 * Wake up tasks preempt currently running tasks if its HRRN value is higher.
 * This scheduler is designed for desktop usage since it is about responsiveness.
 * Cachy might be good for mobiles or Android since it has high responsiveness, but it needs to be integrated to